 3. Consult an Experienced Daycare Injury Attorney

-An experienced daycare injury attorney can help you seek the highest monetary compensation from at-fault parties and insurance companies, as well as help you locate expert child injury doctors.
-Further, your attorney can help educate you of your legal rights, legal time periods, as well as seek and compile evidence in proving the fault of the daycare, and file a claim on your behalf.
-In some cases, the evidence an experienced attorney gets through in-depth investigations can be so strong that the daycare and insurance companies may seek a timely settlement in order to avoid a loss at trial and extended legal costs.
+Third, an experienced daycare injury attorney can help you seek the highest monetary compensation from at-fault parties and insurance companies.
+Further, your attorney can help educate you of your legal rights, legal time periods, and file a claim on your behalf.
+In some cases, the evidence an experienced attorney gets through in-depth investigations can be so strong that the daycare and insurance companies may seek a timely settlement instead of trial to avoid extra costs.

-An experienced daycare injury attorney can also help calculate the child’s highest monetary damages including medical costs and treatments, therapies necessary in recovering, as well as pain and suffering of the child.
-A daycare injury attorney can help compile specific evidence in proving the negligence of the daycare facility and their staff, ultimately helping to uncover facts and circumstances surrounding the daycare injury.
+Plus, an experienced daycare injury attorney also helps to calculate the child’s monetary damages, including medical costs and treatments, as well as pain and suffering of the child.
+Also, a daycare injury attorney can help compile specific evidence and uncover facts and circumstances surrounding the daycare injury.

 Once the daycare takes your child into their care, they usually owe the child a legal duty to act reasonably safe.
-Therefore, the party that is most commonly liable in a daycare injury claim is the daycare facility.
+Therefore, the party that is most commonly liable is the daycare facility.

-If there are other parties at fault, such as personnel of the daycare facility, another child, or any other third party, they may also be sued in the lawsuit for your child's injuries.
+You can also sue daycare personnel for your child's injuries.
 Your experienced daycare injury attorney can advise you of which parties to sue based on the facts, circumstances, and evidence in your case.

 “Next Friend” Rule

-The court system allows for a minor to be represented in court by a legally competent party whose interests align with the minor.
-Most commonly in daycare injury lawsuits, the parent or legal guardian may act as the “next friend” of the minor child in court, in order to sue the daycare and various other liable parties for your child’s damages.
+The court system allows legally competent parties whose interests align with the minor's to represent them in court.
+In daycare injury lawsuits, the parent or legal guardian can act as the “next friend” of the minor child in court in order to sue the daycare and other liable parties for your child’s damages.

 Child Injury Compensation

-Personal injury compensation for children is similar to other personal injury claims.
-The monetary damages that may be sought include any medical bills and costs associated with the treatment and recovery of your child’s injuries.
-This includes costs for medical visits, treatments, and medications, as well as therapy and counseling sessions.
+Personal injury compensation for children resembles other personal injury claims.
+For instance, monetary damages include any medical bills and costs associated with the treatment and recovery of your child’s injuries.
+These also include costs for medical visits, treatments, and medications, as well as therapy and counseling sessions.

-When a child is awarded damages, the court usually appoints an interest-bearing bank account or a trust for the child.
-Thus, any monetary compensation the child is awarded for their damages and injuries arising from the claim is kept for them until they turn 18, at which point they may have full access to the money.
+Furthermore, when a child is awarded damages, the court usually appoints a trust for the child.
+Thus, any monetary compensation the child is awarded for their injuries arising from the claim is kept for them until they turn 18, at which point they may have full access to the money.
 Generally, some money may also be allocated for the use of the parent or guardian in the care of the minor child.

-Before the child turns 18, some of the funds awarded may typically be used for specific purposes related to the accident at the daycare.
-These may include the child’s medical treatment, therapy, and counseling, and the like.
+Before the child turns 18, they can use some funds for specific purposes related to the accident.
+These may include the child’s medical treatment, therapy, and counseling.
 The important thing is the money is safely kept for the child’s benefit.

 Common Causes of Child Injuries